 Dukes and marquesses were also allowed to sustain an army.
 It was regulated how many households were necessary to supply a dukedom, a marquisate, and on so on, but only during the Western Jin period.
 For each rank, a fixed percentage of the tax income of the estate was allowed to be consumed by the holder of the title.

 Below the five ranks were the "common nobles" (liehou 列侯), namely xianhou 縣侯 "district marquesses" (only during the Western Jin), xianghou 鄉侯 "township marquesses" and tinghou 亭侯 "neighbourhood marquesses".
 The Northern Wei dynasty 北魏 (386-534) abolished the ranks of the "common nobles".
-The lowest ranks of nobility were guanneihou 關内侯 "marquis within the passes", guanzhonghou 關中侯 "marquis of the passes", and guanwaihou 關外侯 "marquis outside the passes".
+The lowest ranks of nobility were guanneihou 關内侯 "marquis within the passes" (referring to the mountain passes around the ancient metropolitan region of Chang'an 長安, Shaanxi), guanzhonghou 關中侯 "marquis of the passes", and guanwaihou 關外侯 "marquis outside the passes".

 Under the Northern Dynasties, there were also vain titles without an estate designated by the prefix san 散 "inactive".